Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Whitepaper_v1.2.1.md

 Neurotransparency extends scientific falsifiability to synthetic reasoning.
 Every AI-assisted inference must leave a reconstructable trace—either as logs, ADRs, or evidence pointers.

+In the AWO Method Spec (§1.6 and §9), neurotransparency becomes a measurable requirement:
+every inference that affects a claim must include a pointer, checksum, and origin role.
+This whitepaper articulates its philosophical necessity — that visibility into synthetic reasoning is the new prerequisite for scientific legitimacy.

 | Term | Definition |
 |------|-------------|